Saving seeds from most fruits and vegetables is pretty straightforward.

 Tomato Seed Saving Tips

 The best time to save tomato seeds is at the very end of tomato season, in the early fall.
-The tomato plants have almost come to end of their life and their fruits are perfectly ripe!
+The tomato plants have almost come to the end of their life and their fruits are perfectly ripe!
+You’ll be up to your eyeballs in tomatoes at that point and wondering what to do with them all.

 Be sure to stay super organized while saving seeds!
 It’s easy to accidentally mix varieties during this process.
 We recommend saving just one tomato variety at a time so you don’t get confused.